 Charleston SC 29425

 Innovator DisclosuresDr.
-Nemeth has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile.
+Nemeth reported having no financial interests or business/professional affiliations relevant to the work described in this profile.

 ResultsThe program significantly improved the ability of the practices to accurately identify care gaps before visits and discuss and address those gaps during them, leading to significant increases in the percentage of eligible patients receiving needed services.